Published August 19th, 2020 by Assaf Trafikant

 - Performance issues on the thank you page like when there’re too many scripts running and Google Analytics is on low priority for some reason, so the user ends up leaving the page before the script can run.
 To fix this, you need to clear all the junk from your thank you page and use Google Tag Manager to prioritize the scripts.

 And… that’s about it.
-Now bookmark this article and pull it out when the time comes.
+Now bookmark this article and pull it out when the time come.
+You can add your own insights in the comments section below.